Interview with vocalist/guitarist Piet Sielck

 Of course the debut and also Unification are still very important albums in the band history and still are represented well in our live set.
 But also Condition Red is a great album.
 The Landing being something like a comeback album and especially the great reception and the super warm “welcome back” from all around the world will stay in my heart forever.
 Let’s see how ROTH will be looked at in a couple of years.
 At this point I am really proud of the “new periods” albums Landing and ROTH.
 They stand for all what we have archived with this band so far, how greatly we have been supported by the fans and last not least for the very close friendship within the band.

-You recorded/produced at your own Powerhouse studio, are you working with any other bands at the moment there or have plans to in the near future?
+You recorded/produced the album at your own Powerhouse studio.
+Are you working with any other bands at the moment there, or do you have plans to do so in the near future?